 Learn From The Past

 It is inevitable that you will bring remnants of your past into your second marriage no matter how hard you try to let go of the baggage you may have carried.
 It is easy to bring in unhealthy patterns, mistrusts, and triggers that can impact the marriage.
-Therefore learning from the past, and addressing it, by recognizing any negative contributions you had the first time around, understanding the root of what triggers you and knowing your weaknesses, can help you from repeating mistakes.
+Therefore learning from the past, and addressing it, by recognizing any negative contributions you had the first time around, understanding the root of what triggers you, and knowing your weaknesses, can help you from repeating mistakes.
 Your past may have helped shape the person you are today but it doesn’t have to be your future.
 It is one thing to learn from the past and another to really let go, especially when it was so much of who you are.
 However when we have Jesus this is the truth we must stand on, “anyone who belongs to Christ has become a new person.
 The old is gone, a new life has begun!”
 (2 Cor.
 5:17).
 When you hand over the past to God and give Him control over the future you will begin to see all your past experiences from a fresh perspective.
 It is then that you can forgive.
 Forgive yourself, Forgive your ex-spouse.
 Just forgive.
-Don’t allow the lack of forgiveness and bitterness poison your future.
+Don’t allow the lack of forgiveness and bitterness to poison your future.

 Take Every Comparison Thought Captive

 A second marriage may offer redemption and an opportunity to have a second chance but with it comes some weight.
 Being a second spouse means someone went before you, which can give the enemy a stronghold that leads down a path of comparison.
 Regardless of whether or not the first spouse was great, there is always someone to be compared to, whether it’s better or worse than that person.
 Therefore, if you are arguing or your spouse does something you don’t like you must avoid comparing at all costs.
-Comparison is the thief of joy, and a blinder to the truth.
-That is why scripture instructs us to take our thoughts captive and to fix our thoughts on what is true, and honorable, and right, and pure, and lovely, and admirable.
+Comparison is the thief of joy and a blinder to the truth.
+That is why scripture instructs us to take our thoughts captive and to fix our thoughts on what is true, honorable, right, pure, lovely, and admirable.
 We must think about things that are excellent and worthy of praise (Phil.
 4:8).
 Rather than following the enemy down a destructive path, choose to point your thoughts towards gratitude and thankfulness for your spouse.
 The person you married the second time is NOT your first spouse, so there is no reason to compare!

 Be Realistic With Expectations